dCache/dcache/docs/TheBook/src/main/markdown/config-stage-protection.md

     `/C=DE/O=DESY/CN=Scooter`, irrespective of which VOMS groups he belongs to, is allowed to stage files located in the storage group
     `sql:chimera@osm`.

-If protocol is specified all four parameters must be provided; for
+If a protocol is specified, all four parameters must be provided; for
 example:

     ".*" "/atlas/Role=production" "h1:raw@osm" "Htt.*"